leolios/haste-explorer/README.md

 ### License

-This project is under license `Coucou` see the LICENSE.md file for more information.
+This project is under `MIT License`.
+See the LICENSE file for more information.